ChinomnsoC/Book-A-Room/README.md

 ## Testing

-To run the tests for the front end, run `npm test` at the root directory of the frontend app.
+To run the tests for the front end:\
+- cd into frontend-app
+- run `npm test`.\

 To run the tests for the back end,
 - cd into book-a-room-backend
 - run `poetry run pytest`.